reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

     ![](../media/lab01-task2-overview.png)

-1. Navigate to the 'Data connectors' section in the left sidebar and examine the currently configured connectors for collecting security-related data.
+1. Navigate to the **Data connectors** under **configuration** section in the left sidebar and examine the currently configured connectors for collecting security-related data.

     ![](../media/dataconnector.png)